vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FeaturedImagePipeline.md

   - And this sets `level3URL_` to `"level3URL": "https://www.fcDeGender.nl/portfolios/Miep_Franssen/"`
 - How does level2JsonReader know whether `level3URL` in the `level2.json` data points to an unstandardized HTML page or to an HTML/XML page pair that can be parsed?
-  - Currently the list of clubs that use the HTML/XML option (aka "JuiceBox Pro" LR plugin) are hardcoded in the app.
+  - Currently the lists of clubs that use the HTML/XML option (aka "JuiceBox Pro" LR plugin) are hardcoded in the app.

   ```
-      private static let clubsUsingJuiceBox: [OrganizationID] = [ // careful: ID strings have to precisely match
+      private static let clubsFullyUsingJuiceBox: [OrganizationID] = [ // careful: ID strings require an exact match
-        OrganizationID(fullName: "Fotogroep Waalre", town: "Waalre"),
         OrganizationID(fullName: "Fotogroep de Gender", town: "Eindhoven")
+    ]

+    // if JuiceBox Pro is only used for former members
+    private static let clubsPartiallyUsingJuiceBox: [OrganizationID] = [ // careful: ID strings require an exact match
+        OrganizationID(fullName: "Fotogroep Waalre", town: "Waalre")
     ]
   ```
   - This hardcoded approach should be changed to a data driven approach (e.g. by checking for an appropriate XML file).